fascinative/guides/Git_workflow.md

 ```
 $ git checkout -b newfeature development
 ```
+Do your work and commit the changes.
 When you're finished, merge it into *development* branch, and delete the feature branch:

 ```
 $ git checkout development
-$ git merge --no-off newfeature
+$ git merge --no-ff newfeature
-$ git brach -d new feature
+$ git branch -d new feature
 $ git push origin development
 ```